-The traditional intruder alarm is making way to a new breed of home security system –
+The traditional intruder alarm is making way to a new breed of home security system – The Smart Alarm.

 We think it's the best home security solution available on the UK market.